aschmied/klotski-solver/README.md

 ## Results

 The shortest solution this program finds is 85 moves.
-The [Wikipedia](https://en.wikipedia.org/wiki/Klotski) article reports a solution of 81 moves, but they count moving a piece by two squares in the same direction as a single move whereas this program counts it as two.
+The [Wikipedia article](https://en.wikipedia.org/wiki/Klotski) reports a solution of 81 moves, but they count moving a piece by two squares in the same direction as a single move whereas this program counts it as two.
 Also the starting configurations differ between the Klotski variant this program solves (Pioneer 1) and the variant described in the Wikipedia article.

 The program examines 25,955 unique board configurations.
-This is fewer than the 3.6 million configuration estimate and greater than the 3.6 million / 4! / 4! = 6250 estimate.
-Seems reasonable enough.
+The search is exhaustive, so this is the number of configurations reachable from the initial configuration.
+This made me wonder if there exist any unreachable configurations, so I wrote a backtracking search to count the number of possible configurations (both reachable and unreachable from the start configuration).
+There were 65880 (39925 unreachable).
+I wonder how many connected components are in the graph that models all board configurations.

 ## Tests